Capital One Venture vs. Barclaycard Arrival Plus, which should you pick?

 New applicants receive 12 months of 0% APR financing on balance transfers made within 45 days of account opening, with a 3% balance transfer fee.
 Then, the standard interest rate is 16.99%, 20.99% or 23.99% APR based on your creditworthiness when you applied.
 There’s an $89 annual fee for this card that’s waived the first year, and no foreign transaction fees.

 Clearly, these two competing cards have very similar rewards programs.
 Both offer double miles on all purchases, and miles from either of these cards are worth one cent each as statement credits towards any travel purchase.

 The Capital One card has an edge in a few areas.
-First, it’s annual fee of $59 is $30 a year less than Barclaycard’s fee of $89, although both have no annual fee for your first year.
-Next, Capital One miles can be redeemed in any amount, while you need to accumulate at least 10,000 of Barclaycard’s miles before you can redeem them.
-Finally, Capital One offers a slightly lower interest rate of 13.99% for its most qualified applicants, versus 16.99% for Barclaycard.
+When it comes to miles, Capital One miles can be redeemed in any amount, while you need to accumulate at least 10,000 of Barclaycard’s miles before you can redeem them.
+Another great benefit of Capital One includes a slightly lower interest rate of 13.99% for its most qualified applicants, versus 16.99% for Barclaycard.
 That said, those who regularly carry a balance should be using a low interest rate credit card, and not one that offers rewards.

 However, the Barclaycard Arrival Plus comes out ahead in several other ways.
 It offers you 5% of your redeemed miles back, which makes this card a little bit more rewarding.
 It also features a sign-up bonus of 10,000 more miles, worth $100 more than Capital One’s.
 As part of the World Elite Mastercard program, it gives you more benefits than the Visa Signature program that Capital One’s Venture card is part of.
 Finally, Barclaycard offers new applicants 12 months of interest free financing on balance transfers, while Capital One has no introductory financing offer at all.